 A Dizzying Journey

 At the time of my tumble, I was a few years into remission from a chronic pain disorder (CRPS aka RSD) that had begun after surgery to remove a mass in my leg.
 It affects your nervous system severely, bombarding your body with pain from the most benign injuries, and can distort and discolor your limbs in alarming fashion.
-As a precaution, I was sent for X-Rays and a hand specialist.
+As a precaution, I was sent to a hand specialist.